Songs of Pain: Legacy

-In a 2003 review of the 'Songs of Pain' CD compilation (Which collects both this album and its 1983 sequel 'More Songs of Pain), David Raposa for Pitchfork discussed the album's tracks positively, describing the material as 'chilling,' 'jaunty' and 'happy-go-lucky.'
+In a 2003 review of the 'Songs of Pain' CD compilation (which collects both this album and its 1983 sequel 'More Songs of Pain'), David Raposa for Pitchfork discussed the album's tracks positively, describing the material as 'chilling,' 'jaunty' and 'happy-go-lucky.'

-In Pitchfork's 2010 review of 'The Story of an Artist' (A 6 disc collection of Johnston's early material), Douglas Wolk described 'Never Relaxed' as 'The funniest thing that Johnston ever recorded,' and 'Living Life' as 'A bloodied but unbowed power-pop tune.'
+In Pitchfork's 2010 review of 'The Story of an Artist' (a six-disc collection of Johnston's early material), Douglas Wolk described "Never Relaxed" as The funniest thing that Johnston ever recorded,' and 'Living Life' as 'A bloodied but unbowed power-pop tune.'
 Wolk also compared the album to 'More Songs of Pain,' which he called 'A more accomplished if less bracing take on a lot of the same themes.'
 On Billboard's '12 essential Daniel Johnston Tracks' article, both 'Urge' and 'Joy Without Pleasure' were included.
 Willoughby Thom, writing for The Observer's retrospective on Daniel Johnston, describes Songs of Pain favorably, calling it 'Emotional and intensely beautiful,' praising its sincerity, truth, and simplistic lyrics.

 In July 2021, the RO2 Gallery in Dallas, Texas, hosted an exhibition of Johnston's art named after the album, 'Story of an Artist & Songs of Pain'.
+In 2023, a 2xLP version of the album was released, featuring eight bonus tracks.

 Influence

 In Hi How Are You, a book written on Johnston's career, Songs of Pain was listed as one of Kathy McCarty's most favored albums by the artist and she included five songs from the album on her 1994 tribute to Johnston, Dead Dog's Eyeball.
-In 1995, her cover of "Living Life" was featured in the romantic drama Film, Before Sunrise.
+In 1995, her cover of "Living Life" was featured in the romantic drama film, Before Sunrise.